sudheer121/CostExplorer/Readme.md

 The project is build using NodeJS in Typescript.
 The web framework used is Express.
 Data ORM used is Sequelize.
+1. Typescript is used because it is easier to understand as types are attached to each variable, also helps catch most bugs at compiletime
+2. Sequelize ORM is used because it has good support for features like eager loading, nested loading, establishing relations between data and relational models.

 ## Prerequisites